EndaMagennis/dungeon_dwellers_resub/README.md

 - ### Database:

-  - [SQLite](https://www.sqlite.org/): was used as a development database.
+  - [SQLite](https://www.sqlite.org/): was used as a development database

-  - [CI Database Maker](https://dbs.ci-dbs.net/): a cloud based postgreSQL database
+  - [CI Database Maker](https://dbs.ci-dbs.net/): a wrapper for psql which creates PostgreSQL databases

 - ### Other Tools and Dependencies
   - [Git](https://git-scm.com/): version control for continuous development